 In line with the Faculty’s objectives, its academic staff are the authors of virtually all the standard texts on Singapore Law.
 The Faculty also publishes three academic law journals - the Singapore Journal of Legal Studies, the Asian Journal of Comparative Law, published for the Asian Law Institute and the Asian Journal of International Law, published for the Asian Society of International Law.
 In addition to publishing articles in these three journals, the academic staff of the Faculty also publish in respected foreign law journals such as the Law Quarterly Review, Modern Law Review, Journal of Contract Law, International and Comparative Law Quarterly, Journal of Business Law, Lloyd’s Maritime and Commercial Law Quarterly, and Criminal Law Review, just to name a few.

-The Faculty welcomes research scholars who may wish to pursue graduate studies by research or who may simply wish to spend a few months at the Faculty pursuing their research interests through the Visiting Scholars & Researchers Programme.
-C J Koh Law Library at the Faculty possesses one of the finest common law collections in the Commonwealth.
+The Faculty welcomes research scholars who may wish to pursue graduate studies by research through our PhD Programme or who may simply wish to spend a few months at the Faculty pursuing their research interests through the Visiting Scholars & Researchers Programme.
+The Post-doctoral Fellowship Programme is committed to fostering research and teaching excellence among early stage legal scholars.
+The C J Koh Law Library at the Faculty possesses one of the finest common law collections in the Commonwealth.
 It also has the most comprehensive single collection of materials on the laws of the countries that make up the Association of South-East Asian Nations (ASEAN).